Michelle F. Moseley Counseling

 A short clip of a popular pastor in conservative, evangelical Christian circles recently made the internet rounds.
 In this clip, he states “deconstruction… and leaving the faith has become some sort of sexy thing to do.”

-I am someone who has firsthand experience of spiritual abuse and the deconstruction and healing work entailed in rebuilding a life, as well as a licensed professional who spends hours holding space with folks who are walking through their own deconstruction and healing.
+I am writing this as a licensed mental health counselor who has personal experience of spiritual abuse, deconstruction, and the healing work entailed in rebuilding a life after deconstructing.
+I have also spent thousands of hours working with with folks who are walking through their own deconstruction and healing.
 There is nothing sexy about this path!

 It is painful.
 It often means that your worldview crumbles and you feel abandoned by your community.
 You may find yourself questioning everything you ever felt was certain, longing to find purpose in life.
 There is grief in the process, so much grief and loss.
 And, more often than not, the path is complicated and winding and you find yourself weary from the struggle.